huntlabs/hunt-framework-docs/configuration.md

 ./examples serve -e test
 ```

-> {tip} Setting the configuration file in command line has higher priority than set environment variable.
+> {tip} Setting the configuration file in command line has higher priority than environment variable.

 Methods to get the settings in the configuration file, such as getting `application.name` :